 - to position your business or its products or services in a particular way in relation to the competition;

 - to change customer attitudes by highlighting specific benefits of your products or service.

-Targeting your audience
+Reaching your target audience

-Then you need to work out how to reach your target audience.
-Local papers and free magazines could provide the right audience for a small business operating in a specific catchment area.
+Then you need to work out how to get your message in front of your target audience.
+Local papers, billboards, posters and leaflets could provide the right audience for a small business operating in a specific catchment area.

 Your advert needs to convey a clear message with a call to action.
-Your strategy should be based around promoting a single, solid benefit, so you need to understand what motivates your target audience to buy.
+Your strategy should be based around promoting a single, solid benefit - so you need to understand what motivates your target audience to buy.

 Today, no matter what type of advertising you do, you can measure the results.
 Analytics tools enable businesses to measure and fine-tune every aspect of their online advertising.
-Media advertising can be measured by using specific response mechanisms - dedicated telephone numbers, web pages, email addresses and even QR codes.

 Media advertising can be measured by using response mechanisms - dedicated phone numbers, website landing pages, email addresses and even QR codes.

 After running your campaign, look at the response levels it generated.
 Did your adverts deliver a good return on investment; in other words, have they brought in more new business revenue than they cost to create and run?
 What adjustments can you make in the future?

 Following up is the final piece of the jigsaw.
 An enquiry from an ad is often just the first step towards making a sale, so make sure you and your sales staff are ready to make the most of the leads that your advertising generates.